BraulioH115/Labs-and-Projects/dbms-semester-project.md

 **Course:** IS 3063 – Database Management
 **Project:** Term Project
 **Student:** Braulio Hurtado
-**Group:** 6
 **Email:** braulio.hurtado@my.utsa.edu

 ---

 ## Project Summary

 This project involved designing and implementing a relational database management system (DBMS) for *Snicker and Suki*, a pet supply and service company.
 The company was experiencing issues with order fulfillment, inventory mismatches, and service scheduling due to poor data management.
-I led the design and logic for the schema, SQL functionality, and business rules despite limited team participation.
+I helped the design and logic for the schema, SQL functionality, and business rules while providing a sense of leadership and direction for the team.
 This document outlines our approach, schema design, relationships, queries, and implementation plan.

 ---